 Best Time to Visit the Blue Lagoon Iceland

-The Blue Lagoon is located 20 minutes from Keflavík Airport and 50 minutes from Reykjavík.
-Due to its closeness to the airport, I suggest having it be your first stop after landing (or your first excursion) or visiting a few hours before departure.
-There are hourly departures from Keflavík Airport and Reykjavík, so if you’re worried about transportation, roundtrip tickets are available for about $45 and can be booked with your admission ticket.
+The Blue Lagoon is located 20 minutes from Keflavik Airport and 50 minutes from Reykjavík.
+Due to its closeness to the airport, I suggest having it be your first stop after landing (or your first excursion) or visiting your last day, a few hours before departure.

 Packages to the Blue Lagoon Iceland

-- Premium Package – ($82) Entry, Silica mud mask, towel, drink, a second mask of choice, robe, and slippers (We booked two months in advance and paid $127 with taxes and fees).
+- Premium Ticket – ($82) Entry, Silica mud mask, towel, drink, a second mask of choice, robe, and slippers (We booked two months in advance and paid $127 with taxes and fees).

-- Luxury Retreat Package – ($652) – Four hours at The Retreat Spa, private changing suite and unlimited access to the Retreat Lagoon and the Blue Lagoon.
+- Luxury Retreat Ticket – ($652) – Four hours at The Retreat Spa, private changing suite, and unlimited access to the Retreat Lagoon and the Blue Lagoon.

 What to Take to the Blue Lagoon Iceland